 One of the biggest problems with so called “Thought stopping exercises” is that they train the mind to think of a negative thought as an absolute “No.”

-If you stop negative thoughts, you prevent your mind from seeing past those thoughts This creates almost a void, because your mind does not know where to go after it encounters that negative thought.
+If you stop negative thoughts, you prevent your mind from seeing past them.
+This creates almost a void, because your mind does not know where to go after it encounters the negative idea.

 Rather than using thought stopping exercises, ask “If the worst thing happens, what happens next?”

-By continuing the thought in this way, you teach your mind that the negative thought is not an absolute, and that even if the worst happens life will still go on.
+By continuing the thought in this way, you teach your mind that the negative thought is not absolute and that even if the worst happens life will still go on.

-3. Remind yourself of all the things that are preventing the negative thought from happening
+3. Remind yourself of all the things that are preventing it from happening

-By acknowledging both sides of a thought, you give yourself valuable insights that can help you to work around a possible negative event, and you also exercise your mind in thinking rationally about stressful events.
+By acknowledging both sides of the argument, you give yourself valuable insights that can help you to work around a possible negative event, and you also exercise your mind in thinking rationally about stressful events.